The Authenticity Gap in Human Evaluation: System-level Probabilistic Assessment

 \item Estimate the aggregate probability $P[X \succ Y]$ by averaging over $\{ \hat{P}[X \succ_i Y] \}$.
-Use a Student's $t$-test to determine whether $P[X \succ Y]$ is significantly different from chance (0.5). \end{enumerate} In Appendix \ref{sec:protocol}, we provide details of the SPA implementation we use in our experiments in \S\ref{ssec:experiments}.
+Use a two-sided Student's $t$-test to determine whether it is significantly different from chance (0.5).
+If $P[X \succ Y]$ is significantly higher(lower) than 0.5 at level $\alpha$, then you can conclude that $X$ is better(worse) than $Y$ with at least probability $1 - \alpha$.
+If $P[X \succ Y]$ is not significantly different from 0.5, then the null hypothesis that $X \sim Y$ cannot be rejected. \end{enumerate} In the Appendix, we provide details of the SPA implementation we use in our experiments in \S\ref{ssec:experiments}.

-\subsection{Experiments}
+\section{Experiments}